-To better understand the current state of shellfish populations in the Damariscotta River and Medomak River estuaries, this group conducted shellfish population surveys, recruitment experiments, and interviewed local harvesters.
-This effort, finished in 2019, set up their current project, designing new shellfish resource assessments that are representative of historic ecological, social, and economic trends.
+To better understand the current state of shellfish populations in the Damariscotta River and Medomak River estuaries, the Damariscotta/Newcastle Joint Shellfish Committee along with the University of Maine Darling Marine Center (DMR) formed a group and are conducting shellfish population surveys, recruitment experiments, and interviewing local harvesters.

 In 2019, the Damariscotta-Newcastle Shellfish Committee commissioned the University of Maine Darling Marine Center (DMC) to study the shellfish resource in the Damariscotta River estuary mudflats.
 This project involved interviewing local shellfish harvesters and collecting biophysical data along sites in the Damariscotta River estuary.
 The intention of this project was to define an ecological baseline and cultivate partnerships between harvesters, researchers, and others.
 This project worked with current and retired shellfish harvesters to identify shellfish population fluctuations, as well as used standardized intertidal transects to create a participatory map of shellfish populations.

 This work was led by Matt Lutkus, the Damariscotta Town Manager; Ryan Fraser, a shellfish harvester and chair of the Damariscotta/Newcastle Joint Shellfish Committee; Dr. Kara Pellowe, a sustainability scientist that worked at the Darling Marine Center in Walpole, ME; and Mick Devin, a local state representative and member of the shellfish committee.

 This worked laid the groundwork for larger, more expansive surveys, further interviews and community outreach or engagement, and continued integration of environmental and harvester knowledge data, that continues today.
 A final report from the work in 2019 can be read by clicking the link below.